-There are four types of relationships with people.
+There are only four different types of relationships:

 “While others attempt to win every lap around the track, it is crucial to remember that to succeed at investing, you have to be around at the finish.”